remeh/go-webserver/README.md

   * **Support go template** : to render pages
   * **Assets support** : the directory assets is directly rendered without evaluation

+Roadmap :
+  * **Use regexp only when needed** : route without parameters could be faster if no regexp were use for them.